Yommistix/alx-system_engineering-devops/README.md

-#!/bin/bash
-" This repo is for strings"
+" This repo is for shell"